pfptcommunity/ser-mail-api-csharp/README.md

 Client client = new("<client_id>", "<client_secret>");

-// Create a new Message object
-Message message = new("This is a test email", new MailUser("sender@proofpoint.com", "Joe Sender"));

 // Add content body
 message.AddContent(new Content("This is a test message", ContentType.Text));
 message.AddContent(new Content("<b>This is a test message</b>", ContentType.Html));

-// Add Recipients
+// Add To
-message.AddTo(new MailUser("recipient1@proofpoint.com", "Recipient 1"));
+message.AddTo(new MailUser("to_recipient1@proofpoint.com", "Recipient 1"));
-message.AddTo(new MailUser("recipient2@proofpoint.com", "Recipient 2"));
+message.AddTo(new MailUser("to_recipient2@proofpoint.com", "Recipient 2"));

 // Add CC
-message.AddCc(new MailUser("cc1@proofpoint.com", "Carbon Copy 1"));
+message.AddCc(new MailUser("cc_recipient1@proofpoint.com", "Carbon Copy 1"));
-message.AddCc(new MailUser("cc2@proofpoint.com", "Carbon Copy 2"));
+message.AddCc(new MailUser("cc_recipient2@proofpoint.com", "Carbon Copy 2"));

-// Add BCC;
+// Add BCC
-message.AddBcc(new MailUser("bcc2@proofpoint.com", "Blind Carbon Copy 1"));
+message.AddBcc(new MailUser("bcc_recipient2@proofpoint.com", "Blind Carbon Copy 1"));
-message.AddBcc(new MailUser("bcc2@proofpoint.com", "Blind Carbon Copy 2"));
+message.AddBcc(new MailUser("bcc_recipient2@proofpoint.com", "Blind Carbon Copy 2"));

+// Reply To
+message.AddReplyTo(new MailUser("reply_to1@proofpoint.com", "Reply To 1"));
+message.AddReplyTo(new MailUser("reply_to2@proofpoint.com", "Reply To 2"));

+// Add Base64 empty attachment, this currently doesn't work with the REST API. message.AddAttachment(new Attachment("", "empty.txt", "text/plain", Disposition.Attachment));

-// Add Base64 Encoded Attachment
+// Add Base64 encoded attachment
 message.AddAttachment(new Attachment("VGhpcyBpcyBhIHRlc3Qh", "test.txt", "text/plain", Disposition.Attachment));

-// Add File Attachment from Disk, if Disposition is not passed, the default is Disposition.Attachment message.AddAttachment(new FileAttachment(@"C:\temp\file.csv", Disposition.Attachment));
+// Add file attachment from disk, if disposition is not passed, the default is Disposition.Attachment message.AddAttachment(new FileAttachment(@"C:\temp\file.csv", Disposition.Attachment));

 // Convert the string to a byte array using UTF8 encoding byte[] bytes = Encoding.UTF8.GetBytes("This is a sample text stream.");

-// Add Byte array as Attachment, if Disposition is not passed, the default is Disposition.Attachment message.AddAttachment(new BinaryAttachment(bytes, "bytes.txt", "text/plain", Disposition.Attachment));
+// Add byte array as attachment, if disposition is not passed, the default is Disposition.Attachment message.AddAttachment(new BinaryAttachment(bytes, "bytes.txt", "text/plain", Disposition.Attachment));

+// Add empty attachment, this currently doesn't work with the REST API. message.AddAttachment(new BinaryAttachment(Array.Empty<byte>(), "nobytes.txt", "text/plain", Disposition.Attachment));

 // Print Message object as JSON text Console.WriteLine(message.ToString());